fair-acc/gnuradio4/CORE_DEVELOPMENT_GUIDELINE.md

      while avoiding an excessive number of minor, hard-to-manage functions.

 4. **The one C++ Standard**:
-   - Use the latest C++ standard, considering the common denominator supported by CI's stable versions of GCC, Clang, and Emscripten.
+   - Use the latest C++ standard adopted by the project, considering the common denominator supported by CI's stable versions of GCC, Clang, and Emscripten.
    - Capitalise on the Standard Template Library (STL, (std)libc++).
 Opt for `<algorithm>`, `<numeric>`, `<ranges>`, etc., over custom solutions.
    - Favour `concepts` over `static_assert` for broader compile-time checks.